ZhenyingZhu/StudyNotes/ASP.md

 - Components are like JS functions. input props (the attribute), output React elements.
 - element can represent both DOM tags (like div) and user-defined component (`const element = <Welcome name="a" />;`)
 - Component name must start with Upper case
+- A component can have components inside it.
+Typically, new React apps have a single `App` component at the very top.
+- props are read-only

 Function component